Energy in South Australia: Geothermal

-It is estimated that one percent of geothermal energy shallower than five kilometres below the earth's surface and hotter than 150 °C can supply Australia's total energy requirement for 26000 years.
+It is estimated that one percent of geothermal energy shallower than five kilometres below the earth's surface and hotter than 150 °C can supply Australia's total energy requirement for 26,000 years.
 South Australia and Tasmania, where the granite basement rocks are suitable, are the main locations where geothermal energy is being developed in Australia.
 Sedimentary style geothermal resources have also been located near the south Victorian coastline stretching across South Australia.

-Geothermal energy has already been utilized commercially at two South Australian locations.
-Birdsville generates geothermal electricity from the hot water from the great artesian basin there, and a geothermal district heating scheme at Portland has been in use for the last twenty years, supplied by the hot water of the Otway Basin.
-Many companies in Australia have engaged in developing geothermal energy for full-scale commercial deployment.

 Both the state and federal government are making efforts to support and sponsor research for realizing geothermal energy commercially.
 The South Australian Centre for Geothermal Energy Research (SACGER) was established in 2010 as a part of the state government's Renewable Energy Fund in order to promote a world class hub for practical, high priority geothermal energy research.
 This 3.6 million dollar funding will help South Australia to reach its target of producing 33% of renewable energy by 2020.
 Apart from designing geophysical tools, imaging the possible geothermal reservoirs, improving simulation of fracture and fluid networks in geothermal reservoirs, SACGER is also involved in developing trace elements micro-analytical imaging facilities for South Australia through key analytical infrastructure advances and mapping fracture systems in South Australian geothermal reservoir analogues.